Nibezak/payflow-package/docs/core/installation.md

 # Installation

 ::: danger Beta Release
-Although many Lunar sites have been launched using v1.x, you may not consider this version production-ready for your own use and should exercise the same amount of caution as you would with any software in an beta state. 🚀
+Although many Payflow sites have been launched using v1.x, you may not consider this version production-ready for your own use and should exercise the same amount of caution as you would with any software in an beta state. 🚀
 :::